Sant720/sandwich/content/docs/sandwich/ingredients.md

 ## Optional enhancers

-These additions allow you to customize the sandwich while maintaining its core principles:
+Use these optional ingredients to customize and bring out different aspects of the sandwich while maintaining its core principles:

 - **Dijonnaise**: Adds tangy richness and amplifies savory ingredients.
 - **Radish**: Introduces sharp, peppery crunch for extra textural contrast.